Business-plan

 Not everyone will end up working in finance, but everyone will encounter finances, often daily.
 Evaluating financial viability through a business plan isn’t about crunching numbers in a traditional sense; it’s a form of literacy in itself, a language that speaks of sustainability, revenue streams, and cost structures.

 Students who create business plans assess risks and benefits, translating big dreams into data-backed insights.
+These skills can be particularly useful for students preparing to enter the e-commerce world, as understanding the challenges of ecommerce platform migration and assessing the risks and rewards of the shift can help them make well-informed decisions that support the long-term success of their business.
 This isn’t only beneficial for entrepreneurs; it’s practical wisdom that applies to anyone making financial choices, big or small.
 It’s an exercise in clarity, assessing feasibility, and creating a grounded sense of what “making it” really requires.
 This becomes the language of planning, a skill anyone can apply in real-world scenarios, even beyond the obvious business setting.

 Mastering the Craft of Project Management